-Statewide retirement benefits look different than they did at the beginning of the century, or even at the start of the previous decade.
+Statewide national Pension benefit trends look different than they did at the beginning of the century, or even at the start of the previous decade.
 In this piece, we’ll examine some of the changes made to statewide plans over the past few years and how those changes effect public workers’ retirements.
 While more options have been created by state legislatures, there’s still a lack of retirement security for all public sector workers—especially as it pertains to cost-of-living adjustments.

 Retirement Plans Available to New Hires